Tools that honor the Processor Type environment allow you to choose where and how you want to process your data.

 You can process your data using the computer central processing unit (CPU) or the graphics processing unit (GPU).

-GPUs are effective at graphics and image processing, where their highly parallel structure makes them efficient in processing large blocks of data in a repetitive manner.
+GPUs are effective at graphics and image processing, for which their highly parallel structure makes them efficient in processing large blocks of data in a repetitive manner.
 This processing occurs locally.

 CPU processing, which is generally located on the frame buffer of the display, can be parallelized across multiple cores and instances, as handled by the Parallel Processing Factor environment setting.